Westo48/clash-discord/README.md

   - war lineup
     - war town hall lineup
-    - _war stars options_
+    - _war lineup options_
-      - options for `clan lineup` command
+      - options for `war lineup` command
       - `overview` - short overview of the war's lineup
       - `clan` _default_ - war lineup for each clan
       - `member` - lineup for every member in war

-- ## <a id="command-list-cwl-group"></a>CWL Group
+- ## <a id="command-list-cwl"></a>CWL

-  - cwl lineup overview
+  - ### _cwl options_
-    - displays a lineup for clans in your cwl group
+    - options for cwl commands
-  - cwl lineup clan `clan tag`
-    - displays a lineup for the requested clan in cwl
+    - `clan_role` - mention a role linked to a clan to get that clan's cwl information
+      - _if no clan role is specified, then the user's active player's clan will be used_

+  - cwl lineup
+    - CWL town hall lineup
+    - _cwl lineup options_
+      - options for `cwl lineup` command
+      - `overview` - short overview of the cwl's lineup
-  - cwl lineup member
+      - `clan` _default_ - cwl lineup for each clan
-    - *restricted to leaders and co-leaders*
-    - displays a lineup each member of each clan in cwl
+      - `member` - lineup for every member in each clan in cwl

   - cwl score user
+    - user's active player's cwl score
+    - _cwl score user option_
+      - option for `cwl score user` command
-    - lists your _or the mentioned user's_ active player's score for each war in cwl
+      - `user` - returns the mentioned user's active player's cwl score
+        - _if not specified, then it will return the author's active player's cwl score_

+  - cwl score clan
-  - cwl clan score
+    - every clan member's cwl score
     - *restricted to leaders and co-leaders*
-    - displays every cwl member's score

 # <a id="contributing"></a>Contributing